LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 !!! danger "Alerts"
     * Skip ahead to [Update Customization](#update-customization) if you have already made modifications
-    * Do not use if you built the LnL Patched Version of Loop
     * After you paste the Prepare xxx Module command (below), STOP if you get an error
     * If you do not get an error, continue to [Create New Branch](#create-new-branch) which is the same for all modules.